lw4992/meteor-paraview/README.md

+## Under Development
+Disclaimer:  this package is currently under heavy development and undoubtedly contains many bugs.

 ## ParaView
 [ParaView](http://www.paraview.org/) is a is an open-source, multi-platform data analysis and visualization application.
 This package provides a user-friendly wrapper for the [ParaViewWeb JavaScript API](http://www.paraview.org/ParaView3/Doc/Nightly/www/js-doc/index.html#!/api).